awsdocs/amazon-workmail-administration-guide/doc_source/manage-mailboxes.md

 </soap:Envelope>
 ```

 Afterwards, notifications are sent to the URL specified in the subscription request\.
-The following is a sample notification:
+The following is a sample notification\.

 ```
 <soap:Envelope